kanidm/kanidm/book/src/accounts/posix.md

 We advise that if you have a site with greater than approximately 2,000 users you should use an external system to allocate GID numbers serially or consistently to avoid potential duplication events.

+We recommend the use of the range `65536` through `524287` for manual allocation.
+This leaves the range `1000` through `65535` for OS/Distro purposes, and allows Kanidm to continue dynamic allocation in the range `1879048192` to `2147483647` if you choose a hybrid allocation approach.

 This design decision is made as most small sites will benefit greatly from the auto-allocation policy and the simplicity of its design, while larger enterprises will already have IDM or business